spohlenz/tinymce-rails/README.md

 The `tinymce-rails` gem integrates the [TinyMCE](http://www.tinymce.com/) editor with the Rails asset pipeline.

-This gem is compatible with Rails 3.1.1 and higher (including Rails 4).
+This gem is compatible with Rails 4.2 and higher.

-This is the branch for TinyMCE 4.
-For TinyMCE 3.5.x, please see the [tinymce-3 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-3).
+This is the branch for TinyMCE 5.
+For TinyMCE 4, please see the [tinymce-4 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-4), and for TinyMCE 3.5.x, please see the [tinymce-3 branch](https://github.com/spohlenz/tinymce-rails/tree/tinymce-3).

 [![Build Status](https://travis-ci.org/spohlenz/tinymce-rails.png?branch=master)](https://travis-ci.org/spohlenz/tinymce-rails)